 You will need…

-- For the outer top section, two pieces of faux leather measuring 30cm x 7.5cm.
-For faux leather, visit Remnant Kings or Minerva Crafts for good selections.
+For the outer top section, two pieces of faux leather measuring 30cm x 7.5cm.
+For faux leather, visit Minerva Crafts for a good selection.

 Use a 1cm seam allowance throughout.

 1. Sew the outer three sections together, with the floral fabric in the centre.
 Press, (if you’re using faux leather, make sure you press from the wrong side) then topstitch along each side of the seams.

 2. Take the side outer and lining side pieces, measure and mark 6cm along the top from each corner.
 Using a rotary cutter, ruler and mat, trim away the fabric from the bottom corners to these marks.
 Your side panels will look like the picture above.